matymcleod/adhdApp/README.md

-# TinyApp Project
+# adhdApp Project

-TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
+adhdApp is a helper app for persons with adhd.
+Features include tasks with timers and alerts.
+Strategies for when plans change, need to stay focussed for longer than possible, self-regulation techniques.
+Aso, there will be a support community and social aspect.

 ## Final Product